Big Brother (Dutch TV series): Orwell lawsuit

 George Orwell's book Nineteen Eighty-Four, in which Big Brother is the all-seeing leader of a dystopian nation, has never been acknowledged by the producers.
-However, the heirs of Orwell settled an agreement with Endemol and the U.S. TV network CBS after legal proceedings against the concept in the American version.
-The payment has never been revealed.
+However, the heirs of Orwell settled an agreement with Endemol and the American TV network CBS after legal proceedings against the concept in the American version.
+The settlement for the lawsuit has never been publicly revealed.

 Voyeurdorm lawsuit

 According to a lawsuit in 2000 in a New York federal district court, Big Brother was homegrown in the United States.
-The idea, said the suit, came out of meetings in summer 1999 between CBS executives and Voyeurdorm.com, a Tampa, Florida adult website of eight college-age women.
+The idea, said the suit, came out of meetings in summer 1999 between CBS executives and Voyeurdorm.com, a Tampa, Florida adult website of eight college-aged women.
 These women lived, ate, slept, studied and "sunbathed naked" under 55 cameras.

 Castaway lawsuit

-Also in 2000, the production company Castaway, part-owned by Bob Geldof, sued Endemol for theft of format in a court in Amsterdam, saying the programme was a rip-off of its Survivor-show (Expedition Robinson).
+Also in 2000, the production company Castaway, part-owned by Bob Geldof, sued Endemol for theft of format in a court in Amsterdam, saying the program was a rip-off of its Survivor-show (Expedition Robinson).
 A lawyer listed 12 similarities to Survivor.
 Endemol rejected the allegations, saying: "The genre may be the same, but the programmes are completely different, and they evolved separately.
 There are 20 or 30 game shows on TV and many different talk shows, but they are in the same genre, not the same programme."